 2,615 products state, “Girls Rule:" That includes 49 that say, “Girls rule, boys drool.”
 Here's an example.
 How might your son feel on seeing that?
 Eight products bear the corollary, "Chicks Rule.
 Boys Make Good Pets."
 A search of Amazon revealed only 15% as many “Boys Rule” products.
 But even that overstates the case.
 I examined the first 50: Only five actually said “Boys Rule.”
 The others were, for example, “Rules for Boys" and a parody showing idiotic male cartoon characters.

 16,309 products bear "Girl Power."
 This one added two words "Mother Fu*king Girl Power."
-Its sales rank is 1,060 among all female clothing and jewelry.
+Its sales rank is 1,060 among all female clothing and jewelry, with 75% of the Amazon user reviews being 5-star.
 Imagine your son seeing that?
 I searched on "Boy Power."
 Not one product bears that phrase.

 568 products are emblazoned “The Future is Female."
 Here’s one.
+(69% five-star Amazon user reviews.)
 How might your son feel on seeing that?
 How many products assert, "The Future is Male?"
-A total of one: a bodysuit for newborns.
+A total of one: a bodysuit for newborn boys.